What Is Deepfake Phishing Simulation? A Complete Guide to Protecting Against AI-Driven Attacks

 Reporting & Analytics

-Why Organizations Need Deepfake Phishing Simulations
+Why Organizations Need Deepfake Phishing Tests

 As deepfake attacks become more convincing, traditional security training falls short.
 Deepfake phishing simulations help organizations prepare by exposing employees to realistic scenarios, teaching them to spot fake audio and video, and reinforcing critical thinking when handling unexpected requests.